-The L1 distributional learning model of Boersma et al. (2003) predicted that learners will initially use a single auditory cue for each phonological contrast in their language.
-In the case of our simulations for the Southern English- oriented L2 learners (Figure 12), the single cue for phonological length is duration; this is formally expressed as our exclusive use of "phonetic" constructions constraints such as "a duration of 110 ms is not /short/."
-However, the same distributional learning model also predicts that learners will later on introduce less-phonetic construction constraints-in our case, constraints that relate the phonological length feature to the auditory continuum of F1, such as "an F1 of 300 Hz is not /short/."
-As soon as such constraints become available, the categories /short/ and /long/ have become as abstract as the categories /i/ and /i/, and learners can start to integrate spectral and duration cues for the length contrast.
+Later developments.
+The L1 distributional learning model of Boersma, Escudero, & Hayes (2003) predicts that learners will initially use a single auditory cue for each phonological contrast in their language.
+In the case of our simulations for the Southernoriented L2 learners (Figure 12), the single cue for phonological length is duration; this is formally expressed as our exclusive use of 'phonetic' mapping constraints such as "a duration of 110 ms is not /short/".
+However, the same distributional learning model also predicts that learners will later on introduce less-phonetic mapping constraints, in our case constraints that relate the phonological length feature to the auditory continuum of F1, such as "an F1 of 300 Hz is not /short/".
+As soon as such constraints become available, the categories /short/ and /long/ have become as abstract as the categories /1/ and /i/, and learners can start to integrate spectral and duration cues for the length contrast.
 Indeed, at least two learners in Figure 4 seem to have reached such a stage.
-A computer simulation of such a scenario, however, would involve all 13 English vowels and all interlanguage vowels, given that all $5 \times 2$ interlanguage vowels contain one of the feature values /short/ or /long/.
-We can predict that, because all English high vowels are long, constraints for low F1 values, such as "an F1 of 260 Hz is not /short/," will become high ranked and contribute to a good perception of the /i/-/I/ contrast for highly advanced learners.
+A computer simulation of such a scenario, however, would involve all 13 English vowels and all interlanguage vowels, since all 5x2 interlanguage vowels contain one of the feature values /short/ or /long/.
+We can predict that since all English high vowels are long, constraints for low F1 values, such as "an F1 of 260 Hz is not /short/", will become high ranked and contribute to a good perception of the /1/-/i/ contrast for highly advanced learners.